crypto101/book/openpgp-and-gpg.rst

 consisting of a public key and a private key.
 Public key algorithms are used both for signing and encryption.
-Symmetric key algorithms are used to encrypt the message body; the symmetric key itself is protected using public-key encryption.
+Symmetric key algorithms are used to encrypt the message body; the symmetric key itself is protected using :term:`public-key encryption`.
 This also makes it easy to encrypt a message for multiple recipients: only the secret key has to be encrypted multiple times.